 In our bodies, we carry many microorganisms - bacteria, protozoa, fungi and viruses.
 When our immune system is working, it controls these germs.
-But when the immune system is weakened by HIV disease or by some medications, these germs can get out of control and cause health problems.
+But when the immune system is weakened by HIV disease or some medications, those germs can get out of control and cause health problems.

-Infections that take advantage of the weakness of the immune defenses are called "opportunistic."
-The phrase "opportunistic infection" is often shortened to "IO".
+Infections that take advantage of the weakness of immune defenses are called "opportunistic."
+The phrase "opportunistic infection" is often abbreviated to "IO."

-The IOs rates have fallen dramatically since the introduction of antiretroviral therapy; however, IOs are still a problem, especially for persons who were not tested for HIV.
-Many people only come to the hospital with severe OI, often pneumonia or pneumocystis pneumonia (pneumonia).
-This is the way they discover they have HIV infection in these cases, since as AIDS disease.
-Editor's note: The pneumocystis pneumonia is a serious disease of very serious proportions and the slightest suspicion (yes u can assess the ear in the person back to the "breast is full" and join a thermometer SE get to spend a tenth of. thirty-nine (39º) degrees, the nearest emergency room immediately
+OI rates have dropped dramatically since the introduction of antiretroviral therapy; however, IOs are still a problem, especially for people who have not been tested for HIV.
+Many people only come to a hospital with a serious IO, often Pneumocystis or pneumocystis (pneumonia).
+This is the way they discover they have HIV infection, in these cases, already as AIDS disease.
+Editor's note: Pneumocystis is a serious condition of very serious proportions and the least suspicious (yes you can evaluate with the ear on the back of the person if the chest is full and associate with a thermometer. thirty-nine (39) degrees, nearest emergency room immediately

-To diagnose your see if you are infected with an OI, your blood must be tested for antigens (germ fragments that are generated by IO) or for antibodies (proteins made by the immune system to fight germs).
+To diagnose your see if you are infected with an IO, your blood needs to be tested for antigens (pieces of germs that are generated by IO) or for screening for antibodies (proteins made by the immune system to fight germs).
 If the antigens are found, it means that you are infected.
-If antibodies are found, you have been exposed to infection.
-You may have been immunized against infection or your immune system may have "cleared" the infection, or you may have been infected.
-If you are infected with a germ that causes an OI, and if your CD4 cells are low enough to allow the IO can develop, your health care provider will look for signs of active disease.
-These are different for the different OIs.
+If the antibodies are found, you have been exposed to the infection.
+You may have been immunized against the infection or your immune system may have "cleared" the infection, or you may have been infected.
+If you are infected with a germ that causes an IO, and if your CD4 cells are low enough to allow IO to develop, your healthcare provider will look for signs of active disease.
+These are different for different IOs.